 We sometimes wait, thinking that we need to know all of things before we can start being disciples.
-But our example from scripture today is this group that shows up at the mountain.
+But our example from scripture today is this odd group of people that shows up at the mountain.
 Random folks from all walks of life that have come together in this moment.
 And it is to them that Jesus is immediately telling, that they ARE salt.
 They ARE light.
 And to continue being disciples, they need to follow the law and the prophets now, doing to others as you would have them do to you (7:12).

 Ulrich Luz, Matthew 1-7, ed.
 Helmut Koester, trans.
 James E. Crouch (Minneapolis, MN: Fortress Press, 2007), 205.